servinglynk/hslynk-open-source/CONTRIBUTING.md

 To-do: add issue submission guidelines.

 2. Fork the repository on Github and make your changes in a branch.
-We use Vincent Driessen's branching methodology illustrated here: http://nvie.com/posts/a-successful-git-branching-model/
+We use Vincent Driessen's branching methodology illustrated here: http://nvie.com/posts/a-successful-git-branching-model/ .
+For branch and tag names, please use: https://github.com/servinglynk/hmis-lynk-open-source-docs/wiki/Release-and-branching-conventions .

 To-do: add Lint code validation instructions.